Trotskyism in Vietnam: The emergence of left opposition

 Once considered "the theoretician of the Vietnamese contingent in Moscow," Tường was calling for a new "mass-based" party arising directly "out of the real struggle of the proletariat of the cities and countryside."
-But in the presence of "the real struggle of the proletariat in the cities and countryside"—in Saigon-Cholon strikes and protests by all sectors of labour and a peasant jacquerie in the surrounding districts—the repression was such that for all factions organisational activity proved near impossible.
+But the repression triggered by strikes by in Saigon-Cholon and by a peasant jacquerie in the surrounding districts was such that for all factions organisational activity proved near impossible.
 Between 1930 and the end of 1932, more than 12,000 political prisoners were taken in Cochinchina, of whom 7,000 were sent to the penal colonies.
 The structures of the Party and of the Left Opposition alike were shattered.